Communism in Nepal: Communist Party of Nepal (Unified Marxist–Leninist)

 Communist Party of Nepal (Unified Marxist–Leninist) (CPN-UML), under the leadership of Man Mohan Adhikari, won 69 out of 205 seats in the 1991 elections, becoming the second largest party and the main opposition party.
 The 1993 general conference ratified the party ideology dubbed People's Multiparty Democracy, and elected its principal architect, Madan Bhandari as the general secretary, with Adhikari remaining party chairman.
 The manifesto affirmed the party's commitment to democratic socialism and opened path for its recognition in the international arena as a democratic force with a left-lean, rather than a communist party, despite its name.
 Madan Bhandari, along with the party's Head of Organisation Department, Jibaraj Ashrit, was killed on a jeep accident later that year; and Madhav Kumar Nepal became general secretary.
 In the 1994 midterm elections, CPN-UML became the largest party, winning 88 seats, mainly on the back of the popular PMD, and public sympathy at the loss of Madan-Ashrit.
 Man Mohan Adhikari became prime minister of the minority government which lasted only nine months.
 However, during the short tenure, Adhikari government introduced a number of welfare programs, most significant of which was a monthly stipend to all elderly citizens.
 The popular welfare program would secure CPN UML's future in Nepali politics for decades to come.
-In 1998, 46 lawmakers defected to form their own party, including influential figures of the leadership like C. P. Mainali, Jhalanath Khanal, Sahana Pradhan and Bamdev Gautam.
+In 1998, 46 lawmakers defected to form their own party, including influential figures of the leadership like C. P. Mainali, Jhala Nath Khanal, Sahana Pradhan and Bam Dev Gautam.
 However, the new party only garnered 6.4% of the vote in the 1999 elections, and the vote division only led to the victory of Nepali Congress.
 Most of the leaders were back to CPN UML by 2002 and only a small splinter group led by C. P. Mainali remained outside, forming their own party.